-- 1 Open the Alarm view. - 2 In the grid, right-click the target alarm(s), and then click Acknowledge and the Alarm Notifications dialog appears. - NOTE: The Alarm Notifications dialog opens only when multiple alarm notifications are available.
-If only one notification is available, Performance Center skips to step 4. - 3 In the Alarm Notification dialog, select the target alarm notification(s), and then click Acknowledge.
-The Alarm Acknowledgement dialog appears. - 4 In the Resolution box, enter the target type of acknowledgement. - 5 In the Note box, enter any additional information. - 6 Click OK.
+- 1 Open the Alarm view. - 2 In the grid, right-click the target alarm(s), and then click Acknowledge.

+Embarcadero Performance Center opens the Alarm Notifications dialog box.

+- NOTE: The Alarm Notifications dialog box opens only when multiple alarm notifications are available.
+If only one notification is available, Embarcadero Performance Center skips to step 4. - 3 In the Alarm Notification dialog box, select the target alarm notification(s), and then click Acknowledge.

+Embarcadero Performance Center opens the Alarm Acknowledgement dialog box.

+- 4 In the Resolution box, enter the target type of acknowledgement. - 5 In the Note box, enter any additional information. - 6 Click OK.